 The “True Brides” were formed as Gary put together a band with female musicians.
 It was quite the extravaganza as a whole new flair to his live show took off.
 The flamboyant music presentation added the fun aspect of music back into Gary’s life.
 This “refresh” brought new life to Gary’s next musical direction.

 Music is at the heart of everything Gary does and with a new outlook he has begun to take his brand of bouncy piano pop to an entirely new level.
-Focused, and now stripped of “The Brides of Obscurity” or “Thomas Covenant”, Gary is back as simply Gary Reynolds and is working on his next solo album.
+Focused, and now stripped of “The Brides of Obscurity” or “Thomas Covenant”, Gary is back as simply Gary Reynolds.

-First Gary takes a step back and presents Volume One.
 Gary has partnered with and literally dumped his entire music collection into the hands of flameproofmusic.
-Together the vaults have been opened and the stage is set for a bridge to Gary’s future release.
-While Gary admits himself he has taken his music in all directions, Volume One represents this pure song writing journey.
+Together the vaults were opened and the stage is set for a bridge to Gary’s new release.
+While Gary admits himself he has taken his music in all directions, Volume One represents this pure song writing journey through the years.
 Songs can start on a piano, acoustic guitar, a rehearsal room, a studio, airplane, car – it doesn’t matter.
 The essence of a great song is the song itself.

 Volume One is a collection of just that, great songs by Gary Reynolds.